PancakedRivet/cloud-resume-challenge/README.md

 - Azure Storage - to host the static website files
 - Azure FrontDoor and CDN - to map the static file host to a custom domain and provide caching for faster delivery
+- Azure Endpoint - to enforce HTTPS on the custom domain

 ### The Backend